The UK government has launched a new body to oversee the delivery of the government’s infrastructure plans.

 NISTA sits within HM Treasury and the Cabinet Office.
 It's responsible for social infrastructure (schools, hospitals, etc.), as well as economic infrastructure (water, energy, transport, etc.).

-On 16 April 2025, NISTA announced that ICE Fellow Becky Wood is to lead the new infrastructure body as CEO from June 2025.
+As of June 2025, ICE Fellow Becky Wood leads the new infrastructure body as CEO.

 History